Inside the plan to revolutionize animal shelters

 A new shelter Lewis’s firm designed for Seattle Humane shifted space from housing animals to providing medical and community services.
 It’s helped reduce animal stress and illness, and made it easier for community members in need to access supplies, according to Dr. Jessica Reed, chief of shelter medicine at Seattle Humane.

 “Our previous building was very old and outdated and cobbled together.
 Really the spaces were not great for animals or for staff,” says Reed.
-Overcrowded kennels and chain-link dog runs led to disease problems, like “kennel cough,” Reed says.
+Overcrowded kennels and chain-link dog runs led to disease problems, such as “kennel cough,” Reed says.
 “They just used to spread around in our old shelter like wildfire.”

-The new facility has space for just over 300 dogs and cats, and includes a large clinic with two operating rooms, areas for radiology, dentistry, and intensive care, and enough examination space to provide a training hospital for veterinary students from the nearby University of Washington.
+The new facility has space for just over 300 dogs and cats, and includes a large clinic with two operating rooms, areas for radiology, dentistry, and intensive care, and enough examination space to provide a training hospital for veterinary students from the nearby Washington State University.
 The animal spaces have also been expanded, creating what Reed calls dorms for dogs.
 Other areas have become food and supply banks, and Reed says staff has been able to develop a network of 2,000 foster families able to take in animals as needed.

 Though Seattle Humane is not officially part of the HASS initiative, Reed says the facility has adapted to provide better care to animals and more services to the community.
 “Like lots of other shelters, we are realizing that the best place for pets is in their homes, if they can stay there, and the best place for animals who do end up in a shelter is probably a foster home versus a physical shelter,” she says.

 Animals will still end up in shelters, though.
 Lewis says there’s a growing movement in shelters beyond the HASS initiative to improve the spaces shelters use to house animals, especially by giving them more space.
 One simple solution for cats, she says, is the addition of a portal, or a small circular passageway between two cat enclosures that creates more room and a healthier separation of litter areas.
 The lowered shelter populations during the pandemic have created the opportunity to put these portals in place.
 “Now that you need half of your housing, you can cut the hole between the two cages and your cats can have a litter box area and a food area, and those cats magically are healthy again,” Lewis says.
-One anti-euthanasia shelter reform non-profit, the Million Cat Challenge, has an ongoing campaign to donate plastic portals to shelters around the country called Portalmania 2020.
+One anti-euthanasia shelter reform nonprofit, the Million Cat Challenge, has an ongoing campaign to donate plastic portals to shelters around the country called Portalmania 2020.
 So far, they’ve distributed portals to more than 100 shelters.

-Much of the progress in shelters is made possible through these kinds of grant-making organizations and non-profits, but the HASS initiative aims to make its reforms possible by reducing spending in other areas.
+Much of the progress in shelters is made possible through these kinds of grant-making organizations and nonprofits, but the HASS initiative aims to make its reforms possible by reducing spending in other areas.

 “On average, a dog entering the shelter costs us about $400 as a government agency,” says Hassen, of The Pima Animal Care Center.
 “The hope is that we can repurpose that money by housing more pets in foster and by keeping more pets in their homes and communities.
 Utilizing resources that we would have used on feeding and cleaning and institutionalizing pets, we can actually put those back into the community and back into helping people.”